-Students will complete a short multiple-choice quiz for each chapter we have covered for that unit.
+Students will complete a short multiple-choice quiz for each chapter we have covered.
 These quizzes can be found on the "Quizzes" page of Canvas website.
 The due dates for these quizzes can be found on the class schedule.
-All chapter quizzes will open during the first week of the course and are available to retake 3 times to obtain a perfect score before the due date.
+All chapter quizzes are available to be retaken 3 times to obtain a perfect score before the due date.
 These quizzes have a 25 minutes' time limit.
 There is no reason to wait until the due date for your first attempt.